 Accessibility Heuristics

-You can keep your accessibility knowledge sharp by internalizing heuristics and ground rules.
+You can bolster your accessibility knowledge by internalizing heuristics and ground rules.
 Just having updated my German article on accessibility heuristics it looked useful to share these in English as well.
-The guidelines and rules are based on documentation provided by the W3C and IBM and come without comment; it’s still useful, indispensable even, to consult the source material.
+These guidelines and rules are based on documentation provided by the W3C and IBM and come without comment; it’s still useful, indispensable even, to consult the source material.

 W3C